 The Carreg Coetan tomb was erected in the Neolithic period around 3500 B.C., that is in the rather late period of functioning of the megalithic tombs in today’s Wales.
 Burial chambers were erected and used by local farming communities.
 The gradual transition of society from gathering and hunting to more settled agricultural life probably influenced the development of a sense of territoriality and rights to inheritance, and thus the desire to pay tribute to ancestors.
 A visible manifestation of this aspiration could be monumental tombs, also used to carry out religious ceremonies in their vicinity.
 Used for many centuries, it was possible that they were family tombs or belonging to specific tribes.

-The remains of the burial chamber consist of four stones arranged vertically with longer sides, supporting the upper, massive boulder (capstone) 3.2 meters long, 2.7 meters wide and a thickness of about 1 meter, which originally served as the ceiling.
+The core of the Neolithic tomb was a burial chamber consisting of four stones arranged vertically with longer sides, supporting the upper, massive boulder (capstone) 3.2 meters long, 2.7 meters wide and a thickness of about 1 meter, which originally served as the ceiling.
 The stones have not been processed with tools, but only carefully selected in terms of shape and size.
 The entrance to the burial chamber was probably located in the fissure on the west or south-eastern side.
 It was about 1.7 x 1.4 meters and a height of 0.9 to 1.2 meters.

 Castleden R., Neolithic Britain: New Stone Age sites of England, Scotland and Wales, London 1992.

 Hilling J., Cilgerran Castle, St Dogmaels Abbey, Pentre Ifan Burial Chamber, Carreg Coetan Burial Chamber, Cardiff 2000.